onchainengineering/hmi-wirtual/docs/install/kubernetes.md

 Use `kubectl get svc -n coder` to get the IP address of the LoadBalancer.
 Visit this in the browser to set up your first account.

-If you do not have a domain, you should set `CODER_ACCESS_URL` to this URL in the Helm chart and upgrade Coder (see below).
+If you do not have a domain, you should set `WIRTUAL_ACCESS_URL` to this URL in the Helm chart and upgrade Coder (see below).
 This allows workspaces to connect to the proper Coder URL.